open-eid/SiVa/README.md

 ./mvnw clean install
 ```

-Or create image for Docker:
+After that, you can optionally create an image for Docker:

 ```bash
 ./mvnw spring-boot:build-image -pl siva-parent/siva-webapp